 Design for the elderly: Arthritis, Parkinson's and Visually Impaired

-The Cup solves problems people with physical disabilities face while working in the kitchen, specifically drinking.
-The cup addresses issues of each disability together such as tremor and spillage, unable to see the water level, joint pain etc.
+The Ability Cup solves problems people with physical disabilities face while working in the kitchen, specifically drinking.
+It addresses issues of each disability together such as tremor and spillage, unable to see the water level, joint pain etc.

 I was inspired by my own experience with my grandparents.
 I realized they have common issues with physical disabilities.
 After further investigation, I found out not only that a huge population suffers from the same problem but also are looking for solutions.
 Especially for elders, taking medication and drinking water, even though specific, is a huge part of their lives.
 I wish to solve problems elders face on a daily basis: not being able to see water level when pouring hot drinks, spillage from tremor, joint pain.